top of page

 Yoga is a philosophical contribution to the debates of philosophy.
 That is, it is not only a perspective that contributes to what we can disagree about in philosophy, it also clarifies philosophy, the discipline.

 As a philosophical theory, Yoga is the view that our minds and bodies are the parts of natural world that we, as persons, must take responsibility for, so that they reflect our interests as people.
-Our interests as people is personified in the ideal of persons: the Lord, or Īśvara, which is both unconservative (not constrained by pass choices) and self-governing (not externally interfered with).
+Our interests as people is personified in the ideal of persons: the Sovereignty, or Īśvara, which is both unconservative (not constrained by pass choices) and self-governing (not externally interfered with).

 Classical sources for the philosophy of Yoga include: the Upaniṣads, the Bhagavad Gītā, and the Yoga Sūtra.